 A possible solution to this problem is to foster an environment of industry collaboration and education so that we can share these kinds of stories to make sure new farmers don’t end up making the same mistakes that we already know how to solve.

-Here are a list of online education platforms that are helping future farmers to be more successful.
+Here is a list of online education platforms that are helping future farmers to be more successful.
 Please share these with them if you know anyone who is embarking on their agricultural journey.

 Upstart University – A platform initially developed by Bright Agrotech for beginning farmers, savvy entrepreneurs, and novices alike who want to feed their communities.
 It is run by experienced farmers who have been through every step of the process.
 Upstart University covers diverse topics such as systems science and design, financing, legal, regulatory, and operational topics.
 The courses help you to take a proactive approach to planning, starting, and running a modern farm, helping you to avoid mistakes that may otherwise kill your farm before you even start selling to the market.